TristanShz/flow-tracker/README.md

 - [x] Abort a session
 - [ ] Pause a session
 - [ ] Resume a session
+- [ ] Start session with attach mode
 - [ ] Export report to CSV
 - [ ] Export report to JSON
 - [ ] VIM plugin